rktrlng/arm-toolchain-build-scripts/README.md

    mpc-1.0.1
    http://www.multiprecision.org/mpc/download/mpc-1.0.1.tar.gz

-3. Update version numbers in _env-only.sh as needed (see download/README.TXT)

-4. Run "bash xx-build-all.sh" to start the build
+4. Run "./xx-build-all.sh" (or "./auto.sh" to download sources) to start the build
    - Go make a snack and watch a movie, it's gonna take anywhere from 15 minutes to multiple hours.
    - The build *should* be successfull if there's a file named "xx-ready.txt" and a numbered "-ready.txt" for each build script.